cyb3rxp/awesome-soc/sop_web_server_compromise_assessment.md

 ## "root" account remote access check for past events
 - Extract all IP addresses listed in SSH server logs, associated to authentications events with "root" local account.
-- Extract all IP addresses listed in web server logs, associated to authentications events with "root" local account.
+- Extract all IP addresses listed in web server logs, associated to authentications events with "root/admin" local account.
 - Extract all IP addresses listed in netstat as destination addresses (outgoing traffic).

 - Run the OpenCTI script to search for those IP addresses in the TIP;